Fatumayattani/Soinhealth_okto_particlenetwork/README.md

 This project leverages **React**, **Vite**, **Tailwind CSS**, **OKTO**, and **Particle Network** to create a secure, scalable, and responsive web application.

 ---
+### 1. React – Frontend Library
+React serves as the backbone of my frontend development.
+Its component-based architecture allows for the creation of reusable UI elements, making the application easier to maintain and expand.

+**Why React?**
+- Component-based structure for modular and reusable code.
+- Virtual DOM ensures smooth rendering and fast performance.
+- Ideal for building dynamic SPAs (Single Page Applications).
+- A vast ecosystem of libraries and tools for added functionality.

+---